 Instructions

-Preheat the oven to 350 degrees.
+- Step 1: Preheat the oven to 350 degrees.
 Slice and cook the bacon on medium heat.
 Remove the bacon from the heat and place on a plate covered by paper towels to drain the extra bacon grease.
+Chop bacon into small pieces.

-Heat up oil on the stove.
+- Step 2: Heat up oil on the stove.
 Slice half of an onion into very thin straws.
 Whisk an egg and coat the onions in the egg.
 Transfer the onions from the egg to the cornstarch and coat.
-Add the onions to the oil and fry until crisp and brown.
-Remove from the oil and season with salt.
+Add the onions to the oil and fry until crisp and golden brown.
+Remove from the oil and place on a paper towel.
+Season with salt.

-Bring a pot of water to a boil.
-Add the green beans in the water and season the water with salt.
+- Step 3: Bring a pot of water to a boil.
+Add the green beans in the boiling water and season the water with salt.
 Let the green beans boil for 7-10 minutes.
 Strain out the water.

-Add the green beans to a bowl.
+- Step 4: Add the green beans to a bowl.
 Add in the mayonnaise, sour cream, freshly grated parmesan, garlic, salt and pepper.
 Mix until well combined.
 Transfer the green bean mixture to a casserole dish.
 Top with a little extra freshly grated parmesan.
 Bake for 18-20 minutes.
-Top with bacon and crispy onions and serve warm.
+Top with crispy bacon and crispy onions and serve warm.

 Hint: once you have mixed the casserole, grate a little extra parmesan on top of the casserole before putting it in the oven.
 This will give you a little cheesy coating on top while leaving underneath extremely creamy and cheesy.